 Fraud & scam awareness

-From time to time, criminals try to trick utility customers into allowing them inside their home or business, giving away personal information, or paying a fake bill.
+From time to time, criminals try to trick utility customers into allowing them inside their home or business, giving away personal information or paying a fake bill.
 Such fraudsters can be persuasive and even threatening.
 Cyber criminals continue to come up with new and creative ways to fool people.
 Think it's fraud?
-Contact SMUD by clicking on report a scam below.
+Please let us know.

 Types of scams